 Vue.js

 I’ve always been endlessly curious, always wanting to know more—whether it’s diving into new frameworks like React or finding ways to make processes more efficient.
 I’m the type who will happily spend an entire day learning a tool that might save me five minutes in the future, lol.
-A good example of that is at my current job, where I wanted to remind my colleagues to update a file every week.
+A good example of this was when I wanted to remind my colleagues to update a file every week.
 Sure, I could have just sent the same message every Friday or scheduled it in Teams, but instead, I figured out how to automate the whole process using Microsoft Power Automate.
 Now, every Friday, they get a cheery message with the exact link they need, and I never have to think about it again.
 It’s little things like that which add up.
+I love finding smarter ways to simplify processes — whether that’s through automation, reusable components, or improved workflows.
+I believe good development balances efficiency, clarity, and a bit of creative flair.

 What really excites me is this mix of organization and creativity.
 My career so far has been such a blend of both technical and artistic work.
 I’ve taught at an art school for children, worked at the Norwegian tax authorities, and now, as an administrative coordinator, I jump between Excel spreadsheets and Canva designs on a daily basis.
 I love getting lost in the technical side of things—solving deep, complex problems—but I equally love the creative freedom that comes with brainstorming ideas.
 In my front-end work, I aim to bring that balance, designing web applications that work seamlessly but also evoke a sense of ease, satisfaction, and maybe even a bit of wonder.